 A key benefit of self-service infrastructure is the potential to use predefined, widely available templates for different use cases.
 Spacelift implements this functionality through Blueprints.

-The platform team defines the blueprints and uses Spaces and Policies to allow other teams to use them.
-These blueprints can be as simple as creating an EC2 instance in AWS or as complicated as setting up a network using a virtual private cloud (VPC) and connecting it to other existing networks through a transit gateway or virtual private network (VPN).
+The platform team defines the Blueprints and uses Spaces and Policies to allow other teams to use them.
+These Blueprints can range from simple tasks, such as creating an EC2 instance in AWS, to more complex setups, including the establishment of a network using a virtual private cloud (VPC) and its connection to other existing networks via a transit gateway or virtual private network (VPN).

 2. Prioritizes security